godotengine/godot-website/collections/_article/dev-snapshot-godot-4-7-beta-1.md

 | ------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------- |
 | <img src="/storage/blog/dev-snapshot-godot-4-7-dev-4/inspector-array-old.webp" alt="Original inspector array display"/> | <img src="/storage/blog/dev-snapshot-godot-4-7-dev-4/inspector-array-new.webp" alt="Updated inspector array display"/> |

 The second is an improvement to how export templates are received in the editor, as it's been a long-standing pain point that they must be downloaded in bulk.
-[Alex2782](https://github.com/Alex2782) discovered a clever workaround clever workaround to this by retrieving slices of the bulk package itself, which was then ported over to C++ by Tomasz in [GH-117072](https://github.com/godotengine/godot/pull/117072).
+[Alex2782](https://github.com/Alex2782) discovered a clever workaround to this by retrieving slices of the bulk package itself, which was then ported over to C++ by Tomasz in [GH-117072](https://github.com/godotengine/godot/pull/117072).
 With this, the only downloaded export templates are what the developer explicitly requests.

 <video autoplay loop muted playsinline title="Showcase of the improved export template">
   <source src="/storage/blog/dev-snapshot-godot-4-7-dev-5/export-template-showcase.mp4?1" type="video/mp4">